Message from

 Complaints

 Filing a complaint with the Office of the Citizens’ Representative also requires some preparation.
-Failure to put ones mind to the question asked can lead to delays in processing your complaint.
-The Office may have to wait for documents from government agencies to shed light on your problem when you are already in possession of them.
+Failure to put one’s mind to the question asked can lead to delays in processing your complaint.
+The Office may have to wait for documents from government departments or agencies to shed light on your problem even though you are already in possession of them.
 It can lead to misunderstandings between you and the staff of the Office.
-The short amount of time it takes to prepare to complete your complaint form can greatly enhance the chances of having a satisfactory resolution of your concerns.
+The short amount of preparation time it takes to complete your Complaint Form can greatly enhance the chances of having a satisfactory resolution of your concerns.

-The complaint form has three parts.
-The first identifies the person who wishes to make a complaint and outlines contact information.
-It is important that we be able to contact you during an investigation to request additional information and/or to provide status reports.
-If you work and can only be reached after standard work hours don’t hesitate to mention that information in the first part of the complaint form.
+The Complaint Form has three parts.
+The first part identifies the person who wishes to make a complaint and outlines contact information.
+It is important that we are able to contact you during an investigation to request additional information and/or to provide status reports.
+If you work and can only be reached after standard work hours, don’t hesitate to mention that information in the first part of the Complaint Form.

 The second part of the form outlines a series of questions.
 Here is why we ask each:

-1. What authority (government agency or department) is your question or complaint about?
+1. What authority (government department or agency) is your question or complaint about?

 2. Who have you dealt with?